udacity/FCND-Backyard-Flyer/README.md

 drone.start(threaded=True)
 ~~~

-If threaded is set to False, the code will blocked and the drone logging can only be stopped by terminating the simulation.
-If the connection is threaded, the drone can be commanded using the commands described abovethe connection can be stopped (and the log properly closed) using:
+If `threaded` is set to `False`, the code will block and the drone logging can only be stopped by terminating the simulation.
+If the connection is threaded, the drone can be commanded using the commands described above, and the connection can be stopped (and the log properly closed) using:

 ~~~
 drone.stop()